-Dr. Lauren Schellenberger Provost and Vice President for Academic Affairs
+Dr. Michael Seale Provost and Vice President for Academic Affairs

 Responsibilities

-With proven experience and innovation in education, Dr. Schellenberger’s passion is to assist C-SC in meeting their goals of enhancing curricular and co-curricular opportunities for students of promise at Culver-Stockton College.
-In addition to her leadership responsibilities, the provost will work to create a unified vision and implement strategies to boost the entire student experience, aiding in retention, student success, student satisfaction and achievement of learning outcomes.
+Dr. Seale has a passion for liberal arts education and his experience as a student, faculty member, and administrator at small liberal arts institutions has strengthened his support for this type of education al environment.
+In addition to his leadership responsibilities, the provost will work to create a unified vision and implement strategies to boost the entire student experience, aiding in retention, student success, student satisfaction, and achievement of learning outcomes.

 Experience